latchbio/latch/docs/source/basics/map_task.md

 and summarizing the results in a MultiQC report.

 The Latch SDK introduces a construct called `map_task` to help parallelize a task across a list of inputs.
-This means you can run thousands of instances of the task at the same time inside a single workflow, providing valuable performance gains.
+This means you can run multiple instances of the task at the same time inside a single workflow, providing valuable performance gains.